 Today it is necessary to have very high-end receivers with state-of-the-art DSP to get decent listening.
 Progress is inexorable as Jim Al-Khalili quotes (see his motto in the "conclusions and quotes"): not all SDRs are the same and not all DSPs are the same.
+In SDR# the DSP is implemented in shark.dll (sharp kernels) in a mix of C, C++ and SIMD intrinsics.

 There is a great disparity in the market in terms of performance and also it takes a new "radio and computer literacy" on the part of all of us to discriminate the good from the mediocre/poor.